 Current Burning Period:

-Bush Fire Order
+Bush Fire Prevention Order

-Please ensure that you read through the relevant Bush Fire Order for your property type so that you are aware of the work you will be required to undertake prior to the 30th November and maintain right through the summer months.
+Please ensure that you read through the relevant section of the Bush Fire Prevention Order for your property type so that you are aware of the work you will be required to undertake prior to the 30th November and maintain right through the summer months.
 If there are any points within the order/s that you are unsure of, please contact the Community Rangers at the Shire on 9727 0222 during business hours.

 A list of contractors that have advised the Shire of Capel they are able to assist you with required works can be found below.